Updated: August 9, 2023

 Unfortunately, it is not uncommon for families to go bankrupt or deeply into debt paying for medical care for their dying relative, much of which may be unnecessary.
 While Medicare and most other medical insurance cover end of life care, there are still many out of pocket costs, such as deductibles and copays.
-A 2012 study found that 40% of families could not pay all the medical bills for end of life care.
+A 2016 study found that 40% of families could not pay all the medical bills for end of life care in hospitals.
 Funeral and burial costs only add to the burden.

 The cost of end-of-life care will depend on many factors, such as your life expectancy, the use of hospice, location of death, and amount of medical care delivered.
 Certainly avoiding unnecessary care and stopping medications that are no longer needed will help, but there are other ways to consider.

 While wanting to save money on your healthcare while you are terminally ill may seem cold, it turns out that, in many cases during end of life care, less is more.
 So it is best to think of this as a quality of care issue.